ltw-webdev-workshops/jquery-jq-what/gotta-select-em-all.md

   - content: |
       ## What & why

-      To code Javascript (& jQuery) we need to understand all the complex CSS selectors.
+      To code JavaScript (& jQuery) we need to understand all the complex CSS selectors.

-      Javascript uses CSS selectors to choose what HTML we want to manipulate.
+      JavaScript uses CSS selectors to choose what HTML we want to manipulate.

       **Effectively understanding CSS selectors means being able to manipulate HTML.**